Politics of Wales: In the UK Government

 The Wales Office (Swyddfa Cymru) is a United Kingdom government department.
 It is a replacement for the old Welsh Office (Swyddfa Gymreig), which had extensive responsibility for governing Wales prior to Welsh devolution in 1999.
 Its current incarnation is significantly less powerful: it is primarily responsible for carrying out the few functions remaining to the Secretary of State for Wales that have not been transferred already to Senedd and securing funds for Wales as part of the annual budget settlement.

 The Secretary of State for Wales has overall responsibility for the office but it is located administratively within the Department for Constitutional Affairs.
 This was carried out as part of the changes announced on 12 June 2003 that were part of a package intended toward replacing the Lord Chancellor's Department.

-Ministers of the Wales Office are:
+There is also a Parliamentary Under-Secretary of State for Wales.